The-Known-Galaxy/archives/jedi/tjo_persons_of_interest/blazey_aktuun/blazey_aktuun.md

 As noted earlier, Blazey's chosen specialization was Lore Keepers, now known as Jedi Seers.
 She worked arduously, with her efforts paying off and being selected as the first Chief Lore Keeper.

 # Section 2

 Upon Blazey's unretirement from Jedi Elder, she was reinstated as a Jedi Master.
 With the unretirement, she had the task of joining a specialization.
 Blazey settled with becoming a Jedi Sage under the Council of First Knowledge.
 Blazey's duties consist of ensuring the temple's safety and healing Jedi if need be.
-Her other duty is within the Librarian’s Assembly, with her role being the Oversight of Article Production.
+Her other duty is within the Librarianâ€™s Assembly, with her role being the Oversight of Article Production.
-This entails ensuring all individuals within the Librarian’s Assembly are writing the articles they claim.
+This entails ensuring all individuals within the Librarianâ€™s Assembly are writing the articles they claim.
-This aforementioned task is instrumental to the success of the Librarian’s Assembly, as it guarantees the continuation of produced articles.
+This aforementioned task is instrumental to the success of the Librarianâ€™s Assembly, as it guarantees the continuation of produced articles.

 "Sometimes a road is bumpy, and trying to advance without combat may seem hard.
 But it isn't the combat that makes a knight or a master.